World oil prices decreased again

 Baku.
-9 February.
-REPORT.AZ/ At the world markets price for barrel of WTI (West Texas Intermediate) crude oil decreased by 3,88% or 1,20 USD and amounted to 29,69 USD.
+24 February.
+REPORT.AZ/ On the world markets price for barrel of WTI (West Texas Intermediate) crude oil decreased by 4,55% or 1,52 USD and amounted to 31,87 USD.

 Report informs, price for Brent crude oil also declined in the world markets.
-So, price for this crude reduced by 3,46% or 1,18 USD and amounted to 32,88 USD per barrel.
+So, price for this crudereduced by 4,09% or 1,42 USD and amounted to 33,27 USD per barrel.

 Share in Facebook